 What Trump really did was give Palin a chance to feel important again.
 She would endorse a moose if it gave her national coverage.

 The former governor of Arkansas hasn’t quite endorsed Trump yet, but he has appeared at events together with the former television personality.
-His daughter is a Trump campaign advisor and Huckabee himself went on Fox News last week to urge fellow Republicans to stop resisting Trump’s takeover of the Republican Party, which he said is a good thing.
+His daughter is a Trump campaign advisor and Huckabee himself went on Fox News last week to urge fellow Republicans to stop resisting Trump’s takeover of the party, which he said is a good thing.

 “The establishment Republicans are all bed-wetting over this,” he professed.